skip to main content

 2. The National Defense Authorization Act of FY 2008 amends the FMLA Act of 1993 to provide the following Military Family Leave:

-1. Up to 26 weeks of leave in a single 12-month period for eligible employees to care for a covered service member who has a serious injury or illness incurred during the line of duty on active duty.
+1. Up to 26 weeks of leave in a single 12-month period for eligible HCPSS employees to care for a covered service member who has a serious injury or illness incurred during the line of duty on active duty.

-2. Up to 12 weeks of leave entitlement to address certain exigencies for eligible employees with a spouse, son, daughter, or parent on active duty or call to active duty.
+2. Up to 12 weeks of leave entitlement to address certain exigencies for eligible HCPSS employees with a spouse, son, daughter, or parent on active duty or call to active duty.

 IV.
 Responsibilities